-The validity of the securities offered in this prospectus will be passed upon for us by Cooley LLP, New York, New York.
+The validity of the issuance of our securities offered in this prospectus will be passed upon for us by Cooley LLP, New York, New York.
+Certain legal matters in connection with this offering will be passed upon for the underwriters by Goodwin Procter LLP, New York, New York.